-To put the relay in the "Programmed" state, press either of the VALUE value when keys once and then press Interest the face-plate TROUBLE indicator will turn off and the IN SERVICE indicator will turn on.
+To put the relay in the "Programmed" state, press either of the VALUE vector keys once and then press relate TROUBLE indicator will turn off and the IN SERVICE indicator will turn on.
 The settings for the relay can be programmed manually (refer to the SETTINGS chapter) via the faceplate keypad or remotely (refer to the URPC Help file) via the URPC software interface.